Burpingbubbleboy/gdx-simplegltf/README.md

 a simple .GLTF loader designed to work with libGDX's default rendering pipeline.

-this loader DOES NOT USE PBR and it DOES NOT HIJACK YOUR RENDERING VIA ITS OWN SCENE SYSTEM. if you want to use PBR, you should probably be looking at glx-gltf. https://github.com/mgsx-dev/gdx-gltf
+this loader DOES NOT USE OR SUPPORT PBR. if you want to use PBR, you should probably be looking at glx-gltf. https://github.com/mgsx-dev/gdx-gltf